adriacabeza/adriacabeza.github.io/_posts/2024-07-12-caffeine-cache.markdown

 @Nullable E first;
 @Nullable E last;
 ```
 so how does it exactly reduce null checks?
 In a sentinel-based implementation, you always have non-null head and tail nodes.
 This means you can always safely access `head.next` and `tail.prev` without null checks.
 However, in this implementation without sentinels, first and last can be null.
 Shouldn't this require more null checks?
 The key is in how the JVM handles null checks.
 When you access a field or method on a potentially null object, the JVM automatically inserts null checks in the bytecode.
-If the object is null, it throws a NullPointerException.
-By carefully structuring the code to handle the null cases explicitly, this implementation avoids these automatic null checks and potential NullPointerExceptions in critical paths.
+If the object is null, it throws a `NullPointerException`.
+By carefully structuring the code to handle the null cases explicitly, this implementation avoids these automatic null checks and potential `NullPointerExceptions` in critical paths.

 For example, consider the `linkFirst` method: